 - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - You may file a complaint (grievance) by phone or in writing.
-If you send us a grievance in writing, or if you have a quality of care grievance, we will mail you an acknowledgement letter confirming the facts of the written grievance within 30 days of receiving your grievance. - If we need additional time to address your grievance, or if you wish to provide additional information, we may take up to an additional 14 days to respond to your grievance.
+If you put your complaint in writing, we will respond to your complaint in writing. - If you send us a grievance in writing, or if you have a quality of care grievance, we will mail you an acknowledgement letter confirming the facts of the written grievance within 30 days of receiving your grievance. - If we need additional time to address your grievance, or if you wish to provide additional information, we may take up to an additional 14 days to respond to your grievance.
 If the additional 14 days is taken, we will send you a letter letting you know we have extended the time frame by up to 14 days. - Expedited Grievances: You may file an expedited grievance orally or in writing should you disagree with our decision not to conduct an expedited organization/coverage determination (authorization) or an expedited redetermination/reconsideration (appeal).
-You may file an expedited grievance if you disagree with the plan's decision to request a fourteen (14) calendar day extension.
-You may request an expedited grievance by contacting Member Services at 1-844-917-0645.
-We will provide a response within 24 hours.
+You may file an expedited grievance if you disagree with the plan's decision to request a 14 day extension.
+You may request an expedited grievance by contacting Member Services (phone numbers are printed on back cover of this booklet).
+We will provide a response within 24 hours. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.